alex-ong/NESTrisSharpener/README.md

 | paletteB_x2    | 30            |
 | paletteB_y2    | 170           |

+These palette settings are used to determine the colors of your blocks.
+You'll want to select a pixel of "pure color"

 # sharpen_stats
 This section enables the sharpening of your statistics window